 Thank you to all who participated, presented or volunteered at Big Data Tech, as well as our conference chairs John Hogue, Sean Larson and Jake Mason.
 Special thank you to our sponsors who made this event possible and Normandale Community College for hosting.

 Many of the conference presentation decks are available here.
-Links to startup showcase videos provided by TECHdotMN are below, and more will be added as they become available.
+Links to startup showcase videos provided by TECHdotMN are below.

 Startup Showcase Videos